pheenek/code_errors/avr_errors.md

 # Errors encountered in avr

 ## 1. Undefined behaviour with UDRIE (USART Data Register Empty Interrupt)
-- The USART continuously tranmits the buffer
+- The USART continuously tranmits the buffer contents

 ### Solution:
 - The UDRE flag is set by default.